neoforged/.github/primers/1.21.11/index.md

         - `causeUseVibration` - Sends the game event if the item on use can cause vibrations.
     - `SwingAnimationType` - The type of animation played when swinging the item.
 - `net.minecraft.world.item.component`
+    - `AttackRange` - The hitbox range of this item.
-    - `KineticWeapon` - A weapon with some hitbox range that requires some amount of forward momentum.
+    - `KineticWeapon` - A weapon that requires some amount of forward momentum.
-    - `PiercingWeapon` - A weapon with some hitbox range that lunges towards the entity.
+    - `PiercingWeapon` - A weapon that lunges towards the entity.
     - `SwingAnimation` - The animation applied when swinging an item.
     - `UseEffects` - The effects to apply to the entity when using the item.